Little terns in breeding plumage. Photo: A. McDougall

 The little tern is mainly found in coastal environments, including beaches, sheltered inlets, estuaries, lakes, bays and harbours, especially where exposed sandbanks or sand spits occur.
 It is sometimes found on offshore continental islands or coral cays.
 Breeding habitat includes sand spits or islets in sheltered coastal environments such as estuaries and inlets, and also sandy ocean beaches, with nests occasionally built in sand dunes.
 It may also occasionally nest on coral cays.

 Its distribution includes all continents except Antarctica.
 In Australia, it occurs in all coastal areas except the south-west and southern parts of Western Australia, the western half of South Australia and western shores of Tasmania.
-It is scarce in south-eastern Australia in winter, apparently because Asian birds depart to breed and many of the Australian little tern move to breed along the north coast of Australia.
+It is scarce in south-eastern Australia in winter, apparently because Asian birds depart to breed and many of the Australian little terns move to breed along the north coast of Australia.

 Life history and behaviour